Employer of Record

 • Payment: Timely payment of wages is mandatory, with clear records maintained for all transactions.

-• Voluntary Company Pension Schemes: Employers may offer additional pension schemes beyond statutory requirements, providing further retirement benefits to employees.
+• Voluntary Company Pension Schemes: Employers may offer additional pension schemes beyond statutory requirements, and employees also have a statutory entitlement to deferred compensation under the occupational pensions framework.

-• Year-End Certificates: Employers must issue year-end tax certificates to employees detailing their earnings and tax withholdings for the year.
+• Year-End Certificates: Employers must issue annual payroll tax certificates to employees and make the required electronic submissions.

-• Electronic Payroll Tax Deduction Characteristics (“ELStAM”): Employers must utilize the electronic system for managing employee tax deductions, ensuring accurate and efficient processing.
+• Electronic Payroll Tax Deduction Characteristics (“ELStAM”): Employers must utilize the electronic system for managing employee tax deductions.

-• Electronic Data Exchange (“eAU”) as of 2023: Employers are required to use electronic data exchange for reporting employee sickness to social security authorities.
+• Electronic Data Exchange (“eAU”): Employers are required to use electronic data exchange for statutory sickness certificates in the applicable cases.

-• Electronic Certificates of Employment with the BEA Procedure: Employers must provide electronic certificates of employment following the required procedures.
+• Electronic Certificates of Employment with the BEA Procedure: Employers must provide electronic employment certificates in the required cases.

-• euBP – Electronically Supported Tax Audit: Employers should prepare for electronically supported tax audits, ensuring all relevant documentation is readily available.
+• euBP – Electronically Supported Tax Audit: Employers should prepare for electronically supported payroll and social security audits, ensuring all relevant documentation is available.

 Banking Requirements

-• What is to be Filed When, with Which Authority and How?: Employers must be familiar with all filing requirements related to taxes, social security, and employment regulations, including deadlines, the relevant authorities, and the appropriate filing methods.
+• What is to be Filed When, with Which Authority and How?: Employers must be familiar with filing requirements related to payroll tax, social security, accident insurance, and other employment obligations, including the relevant authorities, deadlines, and digital procedures.

 Personal Income Tax in Germany